 For management-related resumes, you may include your management philosophy, examples of accomplishments, and quotes from others regarding your management skills, in addition to your work history and other relevant information.

+List your specific management skills.
 Companies need effective managers who can help accomplish the goals and objectives of the company.
-From human resources to revenue targets, management skills are constantly used on all levels of a company.
+From human resources to revenue targets, management skills are constantly used across all levels of a company.
+The ability of good managers to delegate different responsibilities to employees gives workers a sense of worth, teamwork, drive, and the opportunity to learn new skills as each goal is met.

-Business leaders use management skills to coordinate employee output with third-party vendors, suppliers, and other external companies to reach targeted objectives.
-Delegating different responsibilities to employees gives workers a sense of worth, teamwork, drive, and the opportunity to learn new skills as each goal is met.
+Business leaders also use management skills to coordinate employee output with third-party vendors, suppliers, and other external companies to reach targeted objectives.